Salary Certificate Formats

 • Details of the authorized person and organization

-There are different policies of different companies regarding the issuance of salary certificates.
+Different companies have different policies regarding the issuance of salary certificates.
 Usually, companies issue one salary certificate in one financial year.
-However, others may issue them on a quarterly basis.
+However, others may issue them every quarter.

-The salary certificate is issued by an authorized person in an organization and is designed on the company letterhead along with company stamp and the signature of the authorized person.
+The salary certificate is issued by an authorized person in an organization and is designed on company letterhead with the company stamp and the authorized person’s signature.

-For instance, if an employee wants to apply for a loan and in case of rejection, wants to approach another bank, a salary certificate is useful for him than a salary certificate letter as he can use one certificate for different banks as a proof of his income and earnings.
+For instance, if an employee wants to apply for a loan and wants to approach another bank in case of rejection, a salary certificate is more beneficial than a salary certificate letter as he can use one certificate from different banks as proof of his income and earnings.

 An employee requires a salary certificate for various reasons.
 For instance:

-• When an employee is seeking a loan or wants to do any other transaction with a financial institution
+• When an employee seeks a loan or wants to do any other transaction with a financial institution.

-• When an employee’s spouse or a family member is seeking a loan and the financial institution requires the employee’s salary certificate as well
+• When an employee’s spouse or a family member seeks a loan, the financial institution also requires the employee’s salary certificate.

-• When an employee needs to show the basic salary and salary deductions for tax purposes
+• An employee must show the basic salary and salary deductions for tax purposes.

-• When an employee wants to keep a record of his/her income and salary
+• When an employee wants to keep a record of their income and salary.

-Sometimes, an employee makes a request to his employer for a cash salary certificate to state only the cash is received by the employee and not all the other details like deductions for provident funds, etc. It is at the sole discretion of the company to accept that request or not.
-However, as for the general salary certificate that has all the details, it has to be issued by the company on an employee’s request as it is a right of the employee.
+Sometimes, an employee requests his employer issue a cash salary certificate that states only the cash received by the employee and not all the other details, like deductions for provident funds, etc. It is at the company’s sole discretion whether or not to accept that request.
+However, the company has to issue the general salary certificate with all the details at an employee’s request, as it is the employee’s right.